What to Expect When You’re Not Expecting

-Big belly, water retention, swelling, diarrhea, constipation, nausea, just plain uncomfortable… This sounds like someone who may be expecting a child, but unfortunately, I’m not.
+This sounds like someone who may be expecting a child, but unfortunately, I’m not.
 That’s not to say that I haven’t had to shop at the maternity store before.
 I have never carried a child, but I do have the symptoms above that are often associated with being pregnant.
-I’ve shopped at the maternity store for the elastic full-panel waistband pants, and for the free flowing shirts that cover up my "bloat baby”.
+I’ve shopped at the maternity store for the elastic full-panel waistband pants and for the free-flowing shirts that cover up my "bloat baby."

 I’m sure you know the feeling.
-You eat lunch, and the buttons or clasp of your pants are digging into your stomach to where you can barely even breathe.
+You eat lunch, and the buttons or clasp of your pants dig into your stomach to where you can barely breathe.
 Is that bloating or distention you are experiencing?
-According to Dr. Barbara Bolen, PhD, distention is different than bloating, in that your stomach actually changes measurements in regards of circumference.
-It is estimated that half of IBS patients suffer from distention, and bloating effects about 80-90% of IBS suffers.
-Bloating and distention can be one of the most severe symptom IBS sufferers must deal with.
-That applies to me and it definitely affects my quality of life.
+I have read that distention is different than bloating, in that your stomach actually changes measurements in regards of circumference.
+It is estimated that half of the people with IBS deal with distention and bloating effects.
+About 80 to 90 percent of people with IBS.
+Bloating and distention can be one of the most severe symptom people with IBS deal with.
+That applies to me and it affects my quality of life.
 Not only do you have to worry about looking like you’re expecting when you’re not, it’s also painful, makes you feel sluggish and lethargic, depletes your energy, makes you feel full, and decreases your threshold for physical activity.
-There are many approaches to decrease the amount of bloating and distention, with elimination diet being the best approach.
-Work with your nutritionist to make sure you are getting vital nutrients during this process.
+There are many approaches to decreasing the amount of bloating and distention, with an elimination diet being the best approach.
+Work with your nutritionist to ensure you get vital nutrients during this process.

 So, if you’ve ever just felt plain ‘ol uncomfortable, and you can’t get comfortable no matter what you do, it may be because your body is fighting off your IBS; the bloating, distention, water retention, change of bowel movements, and nausea.
 Unfortunately, even when these things start to subside and you see some kind of relief, we are often left exhausted from our body attempting to fight itself.
-If you are a pregnant IBS Sister, this may make your symptoms worse.
+If you are a pregnant IBS sister, this may make your symptoms worse.
 As if that even seems possible!
 The key to sending IBS symptoms packing is stress management.
-Check out prenatal yoga if you’re expecting, and regular yoga if you just look like you’re expecting.
-It’s also good to meditate in both situations, and always try to keep your gut relaxed.
+I've heard that prenatal yoga is great to try if you’re expecting, and regular yoga if you look like you’re expecting.
+It’s also good to meditate in both situations and always try to keep your gut relaxed.